Updated April 26, 2023

-- The differences in customer likings such as needs and desires impacted by their own regions.
+- Their regions impact the differences in customer liking, such as needs and desires.

-- The differences in authorized concerns which may create clashes with that of the native market.
+- The differences in authorized concerns may clash with the native market.

-- There may be language barriers, changed mindset of consumers and/or additional costs incurred in production.
+- There may be language barriers, a changed mindset of consumers, and/or additional costs incurred in production.

-Global marketing is actually a great deal different from international marketing.
-Although, they are perceived to be similar but when a company really decides to expand and create its business it actually needs to know the actual differences between the two.
-This way, when the company is really prepared to expand it just needs to know which of the two to adopt and it is good to go, without any further worries.
+It is a great deal different from international marketing.
+Although they are perceived to be similar when a company decides to expand and create its business, it needs to know the differences between them.
+By choosing between international and global marketing, the company can be well-prepared for expansion without further concerns.

-Global marketing has been defined by the Oxford University Press as “marketing on a worldwide scale reconciling or taking commercial advantage of global operational differences, similarities and opportunities in order to meet global objectives.”
-Thus, global marketing means to sell your products all over the globe.
-It is really very close in meaning to international marketing but there are many a differences between the two.
+The Oxford University Press defines it as “marketing on a worldwide scale reconciling or taking commercial advantage of global operational differences, similarities and opportunities to meet global objectives.”
+Thus, global marketing means selling your products all over the globe.
+It is very close to international marketing, but the two have many differences.

-Global marketing does happens when a company deems the entire worldwide market as one.
-There is no difference between the local market and the market that is 10000 miles distant in the view of the company.
+It does happen when a company deems the entire worldwide market as one.
+There is no difference between the local market and the market that is 10000 miles distant in the company’s view.
 It perceives the entire market with the same eye and makes no distinction between any particular markets.
-Global marketing is followed by large retail stores that sell certain fixed products.
-The company would not introduce anything new or as per the religious sentiments of the local people since it’s a international brand that is operating in that region as a foreigner.
-They won’t even bring in certain foods and products that are of the host country but would only sell those found in their own country.
-Each and every product of theirs is the exact same as you would find in the country of their origin or that can be found in any other country for that matter.
+It is followed by large retail stores that sell certain fixed products.
+The company would not introduce anything new or per the local people’s religious sentiments since it’s an international brand operating in that region as a foreigner.
+They won’t even bring in certain foods and products from the host country but would only sell those found in their own country.
+Every product of theirs is the same as you would find in the country of their origin or that can be found in any other country.

-To adopt the strategy of global marketing a company must use the ‘4P’s of marketing’ that are product, price, place and promotion.
-A company just can’t become a global company overnight, but has to take several steps to become one.
+To adopt the global marketing strategy, a company must use the ‘4P’s of marketing’: product, price, place, and promotion.
+A company can’t become a global company overnight but has to take several steps to become one.
 First, they must possess a global team.
 Second, they must possess a universal marketing plan.
-Naturally, it takes some time (and effort) for a local company to start selling its products on a global level.
+Naturally, it takes some time (and effort) for a local company to sell its products globally.

 International marketing is in many ways different from global marketing.
-International marketing is when a company that is headquartered in one country decides to start selling its products in another or many other countries.
+International marketing is when a company headquartered in one country starts selling its products in another or many other countries.
 It then opens head offices and manufacturing units in those countries.
 It is just like opening a new franchise in another country.
-The company is still in charge of the international marketing business and its operations and marketing goals but the responsibility of the local markets now lies with the local headquartered units of the company which look after them in their own way.
+The company is still in charge of the international marketing business and its operations and marketing goals.
+Still, the responsibility of the local markets now lies with the locally headquartered units of the company, which look after them in their way.

 It is still possible to keep a large chain using international marketing.
-The chain and franchises have the same company logo and missions but sells products that are according to the tastes and religious sentiments of the people of those markets.
-For example, an American company dealing in international marketing would not just sell American products but French products as well.
+The chain and franchises have the same company logo and missions but sell products according to the tastes and religious sentiments of those markets.
+For example, an American company dealing in international marketing would sell American products and French products.

 International marketing has many advantages too.
-One of them being the availability of local and competent staff from the country of operation, who have a sound knowledge of the local customs and traditions and thus are of great value to the company.
-These kind of franchises can still operate and make their own marketing policies but ultimately have to report to the main headquarter in the country of origin to report all the sales and revenue figures.
-The decision for a new company, that has just started to operate needing to expand its business activities, whether to adopt global or international marketing, has to be taken after considering its nature of products and other pros and cons.
+One of them is the availability of local and competent staff from the country of operation, who have a sound knowledge of the local customs and traditions and thus are of great value to the company.
+This kind of franchise can still operate and make its marketing policies but ultimately have to report to the main headquarter in the country of origin to report all the sales and revenue figures.
+The decision for a new company that has just started to operate needing to expand its business activities, whether to adopt global or international marketing, has to be taken after considering the nature of its products and other pros and cons.

-Whether a business chooses for international marketing or for global marketing is eventually, the company’s own decision.
-Ultimately the chosen marketing approach must fit the business’ mission, vision, operational structure and brand policy.
-It is worth mentioning that a company must attain a safe operational stature before it decides to adopt a global marketing policy.
+Whether a business chooses international marketing or global marketing is, eventually, the company’s own decision.
+Ultimately the chosen marketing approach must fit the business’ mission, vision, operational structure, and brand policy.
+It is worth mentioning that a company must attain a safe operational stature before adopting a global marketing policy.

-Most international marketing managers, who decide to enter the global market, don’t evaluate along with their boards, as to how a decision regarding the tactic of marketing the company would adopt would fare.
-Like, the interpretation of a brochure from English to Chinese is better for global marketing companies than to international marketers, who are better at locating for themselves a decent local copywriter.
+Most international marketing managers who decide to enter the global market don’t evaluate along with their boards how a decision regarding the marketing tactic the company would adopt would fare.
+Like, interpreting a brochure from English to Chinese is better for global marketing companies than for international marketers, who are better at locating a decent local copywriter for themselves.